byungdoh/attn_dist/README.md

 # Entropy- and Distance-Based Predictors From GPT-2 Attention Patterns Predict Reading Times Over and Above GPT-2 Surprisal

 ## Introduction
-This is the code repository for the paper [Entropy- and Distance-Based Predictors From GPT-2 Attention Patterns Predict Reading Times Over and Above GPT-2 Surprisal](https://byungdoh.github.io/pdf/emnlp22_attndist.pdf), including a modified version of the [HuggingFace Transformers](https://huggingface.co/docs/transformers/index) repository for calculating by-word predictors from the attention patterns of the GPT-2 language model.
+This is the code repository for the paper [Entropy- and Distance-Based Predictors From GPT-2 Attention Patterns Predict Reading Times Over and Above GPT-2 Surprisal](https://byungdoh.github.io/pdf/emnlp22_attndist.pdf), including a modified version of the [HuggingFace Transformers](https://huggingface.co/docs/transformers/index) repository with a version of GPT-2 that returns decomposed representations after multi-head self-attention (Kobayashi et al., 2020, 2021).
+By-word predictors of processing difficulty defined in this work are calculated from the norms of these representations as well as self-attention weights.
 This repository also includes predictors calculated on the Natural Stories (Futrell et al., 2021) and Dundee (Kennedy et al., 2003) corpora, which were used in this work.

 ## Setup
 1) Install the following major dependencies: